Best Trees for Privacy — 13 Natural Beauties to Help Screen Your Backyard

 3. Thuja 'Green Giant'

-Thuja or Arborvitae are evergreen trees that are widely regarded as one of the best for privacy.
+Thuja, or Arborvitae, is widely regarded as one of the best evergreen trees for privacy.
 'These are the classic border trees,' explains Erinn Witz, gardening expert and co-founder of Seedsandspades.com.
 'When planted densely, they form a robust hedge that effectively screens you off from the outside world.'

 Thuja Green Giant is a popular choice because it's thick, evergreen, easy to grow, and can reach lofty heights and widths, which makes it the perfect choice for an almost wall-like screen.
 They can grow to more than 40 feet, and grow fast, too — as much as three feet per year.